ObjectModules/deploy/[Mapping]-Overall.md

 http://hyip.world/railroad-diagrams/generator.html

 ##Question for you
 We have mentioned our TODO List.
-As we have mentioned on the top of this page, so now we have a little TODO List for you which is our question to answer as below:
+Now we have a little TODO List for you which is our question to answer as below:

 Base on the mapping you may find on what section that you are currently reading.
+As we have mentioned on the top of this page, this page is the last page of current section.
 So would you please define for the followings:
-* What _Section_ shall we go next?
+* What _Section_ shall we get next?
 * What _Topic_ is supposed to be found there?

 _Just carefully observe the mapping or better [[back again|Mapping]] before you answer it.
 If you are sure with your answer just click the **Next** Button below, see if your answer is correct.._